mjohnson324/MockDoc/README.md

     1. User _**authentication**_
     2. Doctor _**profiles**_: Displays doctor information including reviews and open appointments.
     3. _**Search**_ functionality: Search for doctors by specialty and location
+      - Google Maps allows displaying doctor offices near a patient's home
+      - Geocoder enables searching for doctors a given distance (default 30 miles) from the search address
     4. _**Appointment**_ scheduling
     5. Appointment _**reviews**_: Leave a review after an appointment has taken place.
+  * The redux store is kept normalized at all times with separate slices of state for Doctors, Reviews, Appointments, and login credentials.
+This prevents the state from becoming too complex over time.

 ### Database Layout: